 Q: Why would I want to host my own radio show?

-People host talk shows for a variety of reasons.
-Some people — often professionals like doctors, lawyers, real estate agents, or financial advisors — use radio to highlight their knowledge, build up their local celebrity, and gain new clients.
+People host radio talk shows for a variety of reasons.
+Some people — often professionals like doctors, lawyers, real estate agents, or financial advisors — use radio to highlight their knowledge, increase their name recognition, build up their local celebrity, and gain new clients.
 These same types of people may use their shows to promote books, seminars, or other sideline business — in effect, running ads for themselves during their own show!

 Others use radio to entertain or to promote a particular point of view — political, religious, or otherwise.
 This non-commercial type of show is often supported by advertising.
 Hosts can even make their radio show into a business of its own, buying time for a fixed price, and selling ads themselves directly to businesses.
 The difference is your profit!